stuclem/docreviewtest/docs/set_up_ops_user.md

 ## New Header

+This is some new content.

+## New Header

 To avoid this situation, you can configure a VCH so that it uses different user accounts for deployment and for post-deployment operation by using the `vic-machine create --ops-user` and `--ops-password` options when you deploy the VCH.
 By specifying `--ops-user`, you can limit the post-deployment privileges of the VCH to only those vSphere privileges that it needs.

 - [How `--ops-user` Works](#behavior)